wiiaboo/pirple-assignments/restapi/readme.md

 - `/welcome[/<anything]` - more personalized welcome message
 - `/echo` - responds back with any queries, headers, payload sent in the request
 - `/ping` - responds back with 'pong'
-- `/hello` - another welcome message, but in Japanese
+- `GET /hello` - another welcome message, but in Japanese